2026 ComparisonUpdated March 2026

 Editor's Choice

-Best for: Video Recipes, Budget Cooking, Beginners
+Best for: Video Recipes, AI Features, Beginners

 Preplo is the only recipe app built specifically for turning cooking videos into structured recipes.
 While other apps treat video import as a secondary feature, Preplo makes it the centerpiece of the entire experience.
 Paste a link from YouTube, TikTok, or Instagram and get a complete recipe — ingredients with measurements, step-by-step instructions, and timestamps — in seconds.